Ayesha-sys-QA/CucumberFramework/README.md

 ## 🛠 Technologies Used

-- Java 17
+- Java
 - Selenium WebDriver
 - Cucumber BDD
-- TestNG
 - Maven
 - Git & GitHub
 - Eclipse IDE

-## ▶️ How to Run
+## ▶️ How to Run the Tests

-Make sure Maven and Java are installed.
-Then in terminal:
+From terminal (make sure Maven is installed):

 ```bash
 mvn test